merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 {% include _toc.html %}

 {:.notice}
-This contents of this post will only work with anvi'o `v5` and snakemake `v4` or later.
+The contents of this post will only work with anvi'o `v5` and snakemake `v4` or later.

 [Snakemake](https://snakemake.readthedocs.io/en/stable/) is a robust language to create computational workflows.
 We recently have started using it extensivley with our anvi'o workflows, which provided us with better reproducibility and documentation of our work.

 In order to let you enjoy anvi'o together with the wonders of snakemake, we embarked on an effort to make some of the commonly used anvi'o workflows more accessible and easy-to-use (well, not *too* easy .. after all this is 'science').

-The purpose of this post is to describe and demonstrate through mock datasets the main use cases of these anvi'o workflows.
+The purpose of this post is to describe and demonstrate, through mock datasets, the main use cases of these anvi'o workflows.
 We will begin with a general introduction, and continue with examples of each workflow.
 As you go through the tutorial, you will have a chance to download the mock data package, and repeat all the steps described here to reproduce the results, or repurpose it for your own tasks.

 # A general introduction to essentials

-From raw reads or individual genomes to read recruitment analyses and pangenomes, 'omics workflows can be composed of many interdependent steps and can quicky get comples with increasing number of samples.
+From raw reads or individual genomes to read recruitment analyses and pangenomes, 'omics workflows can be composed of many interdependent steps and can quicky get complex with increasing number of samples.
 The purpose of anvi'o workflows is to help you,

-1. **Streamline repetative and in most cases rather standard initial steps of 'omics data analyses** (such as assembly, mapping, profiling of mapping results, functional/taxonomic annotation, creating anvi'o databases, etc) in a scalable form,
+1. **Streamline repetative and, in most cases, rather standard initial steps of 'omics data analyses** (such as assembly, mapping, profiling of mapping results, functional/taxonomic annotation, creating anvi'o databases, etc) in a scalable form,

 2. **Quickly** get you to a point where you can start asking your novel questions to your data,